 Here is an example of the 100% rule:

-When building your WBS, make sure that each unit is exclusive and does appear in several branches at the same time.
+When building your WBS, make sure that each unit is allocated and does appear in several branches at the same time.

-By avoiding overlaps, this rule will prevent confusion about the responsibilities of each team.
+By avoiding overlaps, this rule will prevent confusion about the responsibilities of each team and reduce duplicacy.